 Determination of Moisture Content

-Two (2) grams of each processed samples were placed in a crucible and heated at 105 C until a constant weight was attained.
-The moisture content of the sample was calculated as loss in weight of the original sample and expressed as percentage moisture content (Adeyemi et.al., 2018).
+Two (2) grams of each processed samples were placed in a crucible and heated at 105oC until a constant weight was attained.
+The moisture content of the sample was calculated as loss in weight of the original sample and expressed as percentage moisture content (Adeyemi et al., 2018).

 %Moisture content = W2−W3 X 100 … .
 1